canonical/snapd/interfaces/builtin/README.md

 determine the actual value, be it true or false.

-### Base declarations and snap declarations
+### Base declaration and snap declarations

-The declarations defined in the snapd interfaces source code are called “base declarations” and can be overridden in the “snap declarations” in the snap store by means of “store assertions”, which make it possible for a store to alter the behaviour hardcoded in snapd; for example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (for example, auto-connecting the `camera` interface in a web-streaming application).
+The rules defined in the snapd interfaces source code (via setting `commonInterface.baseDeclarationSlots/Plugs`) form together the “base declaration” and can be overridden in by per-snap rules in the snap store published via the per-snap `snap-declaration` assertions, which make it possible for a store to alter the policy hardcoded in snapd; for example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (for example, auto-connecting the `camera` interface in a web-streaming application).

+### Basic evalution and precedence

 The default value of the `allow-*` keys when not otherwise specified is `true` and the default value of `deny-*` keys when not otherwise specified is `false`.